VIOLENCE REDUCTION DASHBOARD

 Please note a victimization is a unique event during which an individual becomes the victim of a crime.
 An individual may be victimized multiple times, and each of those events would be depicted in the data as distinct victimizations.

 Victims, Equity, and Demographics

 Even though Chicago is split almost evenly among its Black, Latinx, and White populations, violence in Chicago disproportionately impacts people of color.
-In 2020, 65% of victims of homicides or non-fatal shootings were Black and 12% were Latinx.
-The majority of victims in Chicago are male (69%), with the median age of homicide victims being 27.
+In 2020, 79% of homicide or non-fatal shooting victimizations were Black and 15% were Latinx.
+In the majority of incidents in Chicago, the victims were male (84%) or between 20 and 39 years old (68%).

 Data limitations: Victimization demographic data shown here is captured by CPD and limited to information included in the police report, which may not often be supported by individual self-identification including for sex/gender, disabilities, and sexual orientation for LGBTQ+ population.
 In particular, CPD has historically recorded a victim’s sex rather than gender although has added a field for collecting gender as of January 2021.
 Inclusive gender and racial recognition are priorities for the City of Chicago and we continue to incorporate equity principles across operations throughout City departments.